-This section contains calibration procedures for the AMM2 module.
+This section contains calibration procedures for the AMM1A module.
+The procedures include programs which have been written with BASIC's PEEK and POKE commands for use on a Series 500 or 575.
 Note that these procedures are intended for the field and may not be as accurate as those used in the factory.
-Calibration accuracy depends both on the accuracy of the equipment used in the procedure as well as the skill of the individual.
-If you are not familiar with calibration equipment, do not attempt AMM2 calibration.
+If you are not familiar with calibration equipment, do not attempt AMM1A calibration.